strata-mvc/strata/guidebook/1.0/digging-in/handling-requests/lvl-03-index.md

 group_theme: Digging In
 ---

-Strata attempts to offer a layer of abstraction when requests are required to handle data.
-This abstraction will validate data integrity, prevent exploits and normalize how you interact with form data among other things.
+Strata offers a layer of abstraction for capturing HTTP request data.
+This abstraction will validate data integrity, prevent exploits and normalize how you interact with form and cookie data.